MickHarrigan/cmpe413-proj/report/Report.md

 ## VHDL Code
 The source code for the project is located [here](https://github.com/MickHarrigan/cmpe413-proj/tree/main/src), in the src directory.

-The full contents of every file are also given in Appendix 1.

 ## Simulations
 <!-- the below link could be dead -->
 The following sections include waveforms for the major components of the cache.
 For each one, we used the top level testbench provided by the TA and Professor.
 This test shows full functionality of the design and includes each of the four major scenarios (read miss, read hit, write miss, write hit).
 To test the state machine and cache block, we replaced the chip's signals with signals specific to that module.

 The testbench vhd file and input and output text files are located [here](https://github.com/MickHarrigan/cmpe413-proj/tree/main/testbenches/example_test1).
-The contents of these files are also shown in Appendix 2.

 ### Chip
 Figure 1 shows the waveforms for the top-level chip.
 These results match the pdf that was provided near the beginning of the project.